2017–18 NFL playoffs: NFC: New Orleans Saints 31, Carolina Panthers 26

 This was the first postseason meeting between the Panthers and Saints.

-Carolina had a chance to score on their second possession of the game, driving to a third-and-goal on the Saints' 7-yard line.
+Carolina had a chance to score on their second possession of the game, driving to a 3rd and goal on the Saints' 7-yard line.
 But over the next two plays, Kaelin Clay dropped a potential touchdown catch in the end zone and then Graham Gano missed a 25-yard field goal attempt.
 On the second play after the missed field goal, New Orleans quarterback Drew Brees threw a deep pass down the middle of the field to Ted Ginn Jr., who evaded a tackle attempt by James Bradberry and ran all the way to the end zone for an 80-yard touchdown reception.
 This gave New Orleans a 7–0 lead with less than two minutes left in the first quarter.

-Carolina responded on their next drive, converting a 22-yard completion from Cam Newton to Greg Olsen and a 39-yard pass interference penalty against defensive back Ken Crawley into a 27-yard Gano field goal that cut the score to 7–3.
+Carolina responded on their next drive, converting a 22-yard completion from Cam Newton to Greg Olsen and a 39-yard pass interference penalty against cornerback Ken Crawley into a 27-yard Gano field goal that cut the score to 7–3.
 However, New Orleans responded immediately, with Brees completing passes to Michael Thomas for gains of 19, 8 and 13 yards, as well as passes to running backs Mark Ingram II and Alvin Kamara for gains of 13 and 10 yards.
 On the last play of the drive, Brees put the Saints up 14–3 with a 9-yard touchdown pass to tight end Josh Hill.
 Carolina struck back, with Newton completing a 19-yard pass to Brenton Bersin and converting a fourth-and-1 with a quarterback sneak.
 Gano finished the 54-yard drive with a 39-yard field goal to make the score 14–6 with 2:47 left in the half.
 Brees responded by completing 4 of 6 passes for 67 yards on the way to a 1-yard touchdown run by fullback Zach Line, increasing the Saints' lead to 21–6.
 Taking the ball back with just over 40 seconds left, Newton completed a 24-yard pass to Devin Funchess.
 A few more plays moved the ball to the Saints' 40-yard line, where Gano barely managed to squeeze a 58-yard field goal inside the left upright, tying the NFL record for the longest field goal in postseason history.